Argonne-National-Laboratory/neml/doc/sphinx/advanced/math.rst

-NEML contains many helper functions to do tensor operations on Mandel-notation representations of tensors stored as pointers as well as common linear algebra operations like solve systems of equations and invert matrices.
+NEML contains many helper functions to do tensor operations on Mandel-notation representations of tensors stored as pointers as well as common linear algebra operations like solving systems of equations and inverting matrices.
 These helpers are fairly self documenting.
 The interfaces are shown below.